Decomposition of convex high dimensional aggregative stochasticcontrol problems: A numerical example: the LQG (Linear Quadratic Gaussian) problem

 \section{A numerical example: the LQG (Linear Quadratic Gaussian) problem}

-This sections aims at illustrating numerically the convergence of the \textit{Stochastic Uzawa} (Algo \ref{proposed algo desc}) on a simple example.
-The algorithm speed of convergence is studied, depending on the number of dual iterations and of agents.
-A linear quadratic formulation is considered, with $n$ agents in a discrete setting problem $(P_{2}^{LQG})$.
+This section aims at illustrating numerically the convergence of the \textit{Stochastic Uzawa} (Algo \ref{proposed algo desc}) on a simple example.
+The speed of convergence of the algorithm is evaluated according to the number of dual iterations and of agents.
+A linear quadratic formulation is considered, with $n$ agents in a discrete setting Problem $(\hat{P}_{2}^{LQG})$.
 We use the notations of Section \ref{subsection_discrete}.

 This framework constitutes a simple test case, since the (deterministic) Uzawa's algorithm can be performed, and one can compare the resulting multiplier estimate with the one provided by the \textit{Stochastic Uzawa} algorithm.
-Besides all the assumptions required for the convergence of the \textit{Stochastic Uzawa} (Algo \ref{proposed algo desc}) are satisfied for problem $(P_2^{LQG})$.
-In addition the local problems (line \ref{update local} of this algorithm) can be resolved analytically.
+All the assumptions required for the convergence of the \textit{Stochastic Uzawa} (Algo \ref{proposed algo desc}) are satisfied for Problem $(\hat{P}_2^{LQG})$.
+Moreover, the optimal solutions to the local problems (line \ref{update local} of Algorithm \ref{proposed algo desc}) can be resolved analytically.

-Problem $(P_{2}^{LQG})$ is similar to $(P_2^d)$ defined in \eqref{P2 h}, but in this specific case, the function $F_0$ is a quadratic function of the aggregate strategies of the agents
+Problem $(\hat{P}_{2}^{LQG})$ is similar to $(\hat{P}_2^d)$ defined in \eqref{P2 h} but, in this specific case, the function $F_0$ is a quadratic function of the aggregate strategies of the agents

-where $\nu>0$, $\{r_{t}\}$ is a deterministic target sequence.
-Similarly, the cost functions $F_i$ of the agents is expressed in a quadratic form of its state $X^{i,u^{i}}$ and control $u^{i}$.
+where $\nu>0$ and $\{r_{t}\}$ is a deterministic target sequence.
+Similarly, the cost term $F_i$ of the individual agents is expressed as a quadratic function of their state $X^{i,u^{i}}$ and control $u^{i}$